digitalscientists/activitytrack/README.md

     rails g activity_tracker:install

-this will add activity_tracker.rb to config/initializers of your application.
+Adds activity_tracker.rb to config/initializers of your application.

-there you can set size of batches which is set to 50 by default
+Config file supports the size of batches.
+Defaults to 50.

 TODO
 -------------

-add ability to configure index_name. add ability to change default paths for insert update requests.
+add ability to configure index_name. add ability to change default paths for insert & update requests.